 Different cuts, different prices

-A quarter consists of different cuts with different values.
-The premium cuts (like ribeye) are worth more than stewing meat.
+A quarter contains different cuts with varying values.
+Premium cuts (like ribeye) are worth more than stewing meat.
 That's why many kitchens work with an average processing price.

 Divide your quarter into categories: